SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   - Using the `BINARY SEARCH` addition is particularly more efficient for larger tables when accessing data often.
   - The table must be sorted in ascending order based on the keys being searched.
   - `BINARY SEARCH` is suitable for standard tables that do not have a secondary key defined and when you need to make multiple read accesses to the table (however, note the costs of a previous sorting)
   - `BINARY SEARCH` can only be used with index tables and not with hashed tables.
-If the table is sorted and the read access uses a free key, the addition can only be applied when the initial part of the table key is specified.
+If the table is a sorted table and the read access uses a free key, the addition can only be applied when the initial part of the table key is specified.
 I.e. if key components are `a`, `b`, and `c`, the addition can be used by specifying `a` alone, `a` and `b`, or `a`, `b`, and `c`.
-However, it is just that the syntax "works", the `BINARY SEARCH` specifiation has no effect and is redundant.
+However, it means that the syntax can be specified without errors.
+The `BINARY SEARCH` specifiation has no effect and is redundant.
 Syntactically not possible with `BINARY SEARCH` (for example): `b` and `c` without `a`, or any other non-key component (because it cannot be sorted according to the non-key component).
 - Depending on the number of times you need to access the internal table, it is recommended to work with sorted tables or tables with secondary keys.
 If you only need to read one or a few data sets, consider the administrative costs of setting up the index.
 - Note: The `BINARY SEARCH` addition is not available for table expressions.
 If `KEY ...` is specified, an optimized search is performed by default.
 There are no performance differences between using the `READ TABLE` statement and table expressions.